 The William R. Cotter Memorial Congressional Intern Fund was established in 1981 in memory of William R. Cotter, Class of 1949, who served in the United States House of Representatives from 1970 to 1981.
 Proceeds of the fund are used to support student interns in the offices of United States senators and representatives, with preference given to interns in Washington, D.C., and to those working for Connecticut senators and representatives.
-Interested students should contact the Career Development Center.
+Interested students should contact Career Services.

 The Andrew J. Gold and Dori Katz Fund for Human Rights was established by two members of the faculty in 1998 to honor Andrée Guelen Herscovici, the Reverend Father Bruno, and the Walschots, a Flemish family, all of whom were instrumental in saving Belgian children (including one of the donors) from the Nazis during World War II, and also to honor countless others who sacrificed in civil rights struggles against racial, religious, and ethnic intolerance in American society and abroad.
 The income is used to support student research and academic activity in the areas of anti-Semitism, racism, and intolerance leading to violations of fundamental human rights.
 Students may apply for support from the fund for pertinent research projects, travel, purchase of material, and internships.
 Application may be made at any time prior to the third week of the spring semester.
 A committee of faculty members and administrators reviews applications and awards grants.
-Students interested in seeking a grant should contact either Professor Donna Marcano, director of the Human Rights Program, or Associate Academic Dean Sonia Cardenas.
+Students interested in seeking a grant should contact either Professor Donna Marcano, director of the Human Rights Program, or Dean of Academic Affairs Melanie Stein.